 The bayesplot package serves as the back-end for plotting for rstanarm (see for example

-plot.stanreg) and many other packages and we hope developers of other Stan-based R packages will also use it.
-You can see all the other R packages using bayesplot (including rstanarm, brms, and many more) in the Reverse dependencies section of the bayesplot CRAN page.
+plot.stanreg), brms, and other packages, and we hope developers of other Stan-based R packages will also use it.
+You can see all the other R packages using bayesplot in the Reverse dependencies section of the bayesplot CRAN page.
 For any plot you intend to include in your package, if it is already available in bayesplot then we recommend using the available version or suggesting (or contributing) a better version.
 If it is not already available then there is a good chance we will be interested in including it in bayesplot if the plot would also be useful for other developers.

 Hadley Wickham’s book on R packages.
 If you are interested in developing an R package that interfaces with Stan but are not an experienced package developer, we recommend Hadley’s book, which is free to read online.
 Even if you are an experienced developer of R packages, Hadley’s book is still a great resource.